 Program Admission Requirements

-A molecular biology background is required for progression within this program.
-Upon submission of an official transcript, you can be accepted into the degree program without a molecular biology background, but you must either take a college-level molecular biology course or BIOT 601 prior to the required program core.
-BIOT 601 may be taken concurrently with BIOT 640.
+You must complete a molecular biology course, with a minimum grade of C for an undergraduate course or B for a graduate course, to be accepted into this program.
+Upon submission of an official transcript, you may be accepted into the degree program without a molecular biology course, but you must take either a college-level molecular biology course or BIOT 601 before the required program core.

 This program has received a special designation as a Professional Science Master's Degree by the Council of Graduate Schools.